Name: amenaje (pronounced as “AYE-meh-nah-hey”)

 At the age of 12, amenaje began writing original poems, short stories, and song lyrics.
 What started as an outlet for her quiet disposition became a lifelong passion and pursuit in storytelling.
 Throughout her adolescence, amenaje wrote scripts for online videos and live performance skits that focused on interpersonal relationships and human introspection, with a touch of humor and personality.

-amenaje aspires to be a filmmaker (director/screenwriter/cinematographer), a published writer, an educator in Asian American Studies, and a community leader.
+amenaje aspires to be a filmmaker (director/screenwriter/cinematographer), a published writer, an educator/culture-bearer, and a community leader.
 She wants to combine everything she learned and experienced and turn it into something cool and intellectual.
 She also hopes to empower young people who have similar ambitions in the arts, despite the harsh realities that they face in their communities.